dsyme/guido-learns-fsharp/README.md

 ## Completing the tasks

-Search through for "TASK 1" to start completing the Dojo.
-Each task is explained.
+Search files (Ctrl+Shift+F or Edit --> Find in Files) and search through for "TASK 1" to start completing the Dojo.

+You will see

+    Task 1.1
+    Task 1.2

+and so on.
+Each task is explained in in general they are independently solvable.